Arc'teryx Veilance's Taka Kasuga: 10 Years of Technical Excellence

 “It’s more of an evolution than a revolution,” Taka Kasuga explains, walking through Veilance‘s Fall/Winter 2019 collection.
 Rows of technical garments are displayed by color, emphasizing a concise selection of earthy tones informed by Canadian artist Edward Burtynsky.

 Kasuga has been with the company for just over three-and-a-half years, joining Veilance as creative director after offering freelance design consulting and previously working as a designer for Junya Watanabe of COMME des GARÇONS.
 Kasuga offers only muted reflection on his prior output, though; his quiet countenance quickly shifts to excitement when detailing the technicalities that have become an Arc’teryx brand signature.

-Veilance (formerly known as Arc’teryx Veilance) is the outdoor-focused company’s fashion-forward branch, launched a mere 30 years after Arc’teryx’s forerunner, Rock Solid, was established in 1989.
+Veilance (previously known as Arc’teryx Veilance) is the style-conscious branch of Arc’teryx, launched a mere 30 years after Rock Solid, the Arctery’x forerunner, was established in 1989.
 Though FW19 marks a decade of the brand’s progressive designs, Kasuga insists that this collection isn’t necessarily a celebration.

 “We definitely don’t worry about trends”